marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 We now turned to one of my favourite tools [Impact mapping](https://www.impactmapping.org/).
 Impact mapping is, according to the site:

-> a strategic planning technique that prevents organisations from getting lost while building products and delivering projects, by clearly communicating assumptions, helping teams align their activities with overall business objectives and make better roadmap decisions.
+> a strategic planning technique that prevents organizations from getting lost while building products and delivering projects, by clearly communicating assumptions, helping teams align their activities with overall business objectives and make better roadmap decisions.

 It's also simple to get started and get people up and running.
 I've used it for all kinds of things, backlogs, workshop documentation etc. Impact mapping is really cool.
 Here's an example: